acaengine/docs/api/control/systems.md

 {% endapi-method-summary %}

 {% api-method-description %}
 Defines a new system.
-Systems must be given a unique name within the instance they are running on.
-Additionally, a system must be a member of at least one zone.
+Systems names must be unique within the instance they are running on and all systems must have at least one zone associated.
 All other attributes are optional at the time of creation.
 {% endapi-method-description %}

 {% api-method-spec %}